Paul Fey (left) and Walt Jaschek of Paul & Walt Worldwide at agency launch in 1991.

 Paul is now President and Chief Creative Officer of World Wide Wadio in Hollywood.
-Walt is now writing comedy and comics at Walt Now Creative.
+Walt is now writing comedy and comics at Walt Now Entertainment.
 Both men are St. Louis natives and continue to collaborate frequently.

 Here is the official release from the St. Louis Media Association:

 LOUIS MEDIA HALL OF FAME INDUCTS 22 NEW MEMBERS

 Line-up included George Noory, other legendary broadcasters, reporters, documentarians